loading...

 Springdale, right outside of Zion’s south gate, has no shortage of places to eat.

-If you’re feeling ravenous and want a diverse menu, hit up Oscar’s Cafe.
+If you’re feeling ravenous and want a diverse menu, hit up Oscar’s Cafe. ...We can pretty much guarantee you won’t leave hungry (wow, the portions!).

-We can guarantee you won’t leave hungry.
 Another Springdale favorite is Thai Sappa, featuring a menu filled with fresh, balanced Thai flavors.

-If you’re staying in La Verkin, be sure to check out Stage Coach Grille, which features fresh locally sourced beef.
+If you’re staying in La Verkin, be sure to check out Stage Coach Grille, which features fresh, locally sourced beef.

 And if you’re heading through Hurricane on your way to or from the airport, you have to swing by Cross Country Diner.
 Trust us, you will not be disappointed.
+Or, at least, I wasn't.

 Budgeting